simbo1905/zkmongomaps/readme.md

 	git remote show upstream
 	git remote show origin

-	# insure the code build and deploys see commmandline.build.and.run.txt for full details
+	# insure the code builds
 	mvn -Dmaven.test.skip=true package

-	#once you have it working push it up to 'origin' which should be your server which will build it and start the app
+	# push it up to 'origin' which should be your server which will build it and start the app
 	git push

 	#tail the logs in a second window